Office Space Planning Guidelines to Maximize Your Workspace

 How Much Space Do You Need per Employee?

-As a general rule of thumb, you should plan for about 175 square feet per employee.
+As a general rule in space management, you should plan for about 175 square feet per employee.
 This number will obviously vary depending on the type of business you have, the size of your employees, and the amount of space you have available, as well as what level of seniority your employee is at.

 How Many Conference Rooms Do You Need per Employee?